sxdiq07/deliverable1/readme.md

 - Empty metric columns: re-export CSV from GKP; ensure it includes the columns above.
 Script auto-detects UTF‑16, delimiter, and header row.
 - Too few keywords: set filters.min_search_volume to 0 to inspect; then restore to 500.
 - Missing locations: script fills city if found in the keyword; otherwise uses default_location_label.

-Optional enhancements (simple)
-- Duplicate rows with match_type="Broad" if you must show Broad variants (BMM is deprecated).
-- Provide final URLs per ad group in YAML; we can auto-fill the landing_page column.

 License
 - Internal assessment project.